 Mapping watersheds is usually a task reserved for municipalities and conservation authorities, with the goal of restoring or enhancing its health.
-Started mapping Toronto’s watersheds as a way to understand their extent and reach, and catalogue the common names attributed to smaller tributaries.
+I started mapping Toronto’s watersheds as a way to plan my walks, understand their extent and reach, and catalogue the common names attributed to smaller tributaries.

 Mapping a watershed can also show what opportunities there are to establish great active transportation corridors.
 Some are “lost rivers”: watercourses that were buried, either without a trace, or leaving mysterious scars in the urban fabric.
 Some are existing ravines that simply are inaccessible, overgrown, or privatized.